CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-receipt.md

 ## Creation of Pick Receipt

-The Pick Receipt can be created in multiple ways:
+Pick Receipts can be created in multiple ways, offering flexibility to accommodate different manufacturing workflows:

-- Created automatically from a Manufacturing Order,
+- **Automatic Creation**: Generated directly from a Manufacturing Order.
-- Created manually, and single or multiple Manufacturing orders copied to the Pick Receipt,
+- **Manual Creation**: Single or multiple Manufacturing Orders can be copied into a Pick Receipt.
-- An existing Pick Receipt can be used with multiple Manufacturing Orders.
+- **Using an Existing Pick Receipt**: Multiple Manufacturing Orders can be included in a single Pick Receipt.

-When creating a Pick Receipt, the Items, Planned Quantity, Destination Warehouse, and Receipt Price (depending on the costing method) are copied from the Manufacturing Order.

-These are copied if Distribution Rule and Project are defined at a Manufacturing Order header level.

-If blank, they can be manually added.
+When creating a Pick Receipt, key details such as Items, Planned Quantity, Destination Warehouse, and Receipt Price (based on the costing method) are copied from the Manufacturing Order.
+If the Distribution Rule and Project are defined at the Manufacturing Order header level, they are also copied.
+Otherwise, they can be manually added.

-To perform the rest of the Pick Receipt to Production Goods Receipt cycle, visit this page [Pick Receipt Bin Locations and Allocations](../inventory/pick-receipt-bin-locations-and-allocations.md).
+For further details on completing the Pick Receipt to Production Goods Receipt cycle, visit [Pick Receipt Bin Locations and Allocations](../inventory/pick-receipt-bin-locations-and-allocations.md).

 You can check how to create Pick Receipt for and Production Goods Receipt for Items managed by Batches [here](../inventory/pick-receipt-for-a-batch-managed-items.md).